Franklin County Schools (North Carolina): Student demographics

 For the 2022–23 school year, Franklin County Schools had a total population of 7,769 students and 582.66 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 14.87:1.
 That same year, out of the student total, the gender ratio was 52% male to 48% female.
 The demographic group makeup was: 37% White, 31% Black, 25% Hispanic, 6% Two or more Races, .6% Asian, .4% American Indian.
 For the same school year, 72% of the students received free and reduced-cost lunches.

 Governance

 The primary governing body of Franklin County Schools follows a council–manager government format with a seven-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Third District.

-Board of Education
+Board of education

-The seven members of the Board of Education are elected by district (five districts and two at-large seats) in staggered four-year terms with general elections being held during the North Carolina State Primary on even numbered years.
+The seven members of the Board of Education are elected by district (five districts and two at-large seats) in staggered four-year terms.
 They generally meet on the second Monday of each month.
-The current members of the board are: Dr. Elizabeth Keith (District 3, Chair), Meghan Jordan (District 5), Bernard Hall (District 1), Tommy Piper (District 2), Debra Brodie (District 4), Rosemary Champion (At-large, Vice-Chair), and Paige Sayles (At-large).
+The current members of the board are: Meghan Jordan (District 1, Chair), Chris Perry (District 5, Vice-Chair), Dr. Elizabeth Keith (District 3), Thomas Piper (District 2), Candice Hinton (District 4), Thomas Harris (At-large) and Paige Sayles (At-large).